 The Thamesmen, featuring future members of Spinal Tap, released "Gimme Some Money" b/w "Cups and Cakes" as their first – and only – single.

-When the Ramones’ eponymous first album was released in April 1976, it was so fresh and immediate that it was almost hard to believe that they had already been kicking around New York for about two years.
+Their debut was so immediate that it was hard to believe this band had already been around for about two years.

-As event intended to promote goodwill between Ozzy Osbourne and his label went horribly wrong.
+An event intended to promote goodwill with his label went horribly wrong.

 How Judas Priest Came Into Their Own With ‘Sad Wings of Destiny’

-Heavy metal may have first roared into existence circa 1970, but it was Judas Priest who ushered in the second wave of metal bands.
+Heavy metal may have first roared into existence circa 1970, but this group ushered in the second wave.